jglazar/jglazar.github.io/_projects/wq_project.md

 strong and uncorrelated returns are highly rewarded.
 All scores are based on a 5-year backtest ranging from 2016 to 2021.

-Each round pares down the field to fewer and fewer contestants.
-The first round hosted over 29,000 participants.
-Cutoffs for the second round eliminated all but the top 100 contestants from each region.
-The third round pits the best contestants from each region against one another.
-Then, final round is an in-person competition with cash prizes from a $100k pool 💰!
+Each stage in the competition pares down the field to fewer and fewer contestants.
+The first stage hosted over 29,000 participants.
+Cutoffs for the second round eliminated all but the top 100 contestants from each geographic region.
+Upcoming is the third round which pits the best contestants from each region against one another.
+Then, the final round is an in-person competition with cash prizes from a $100k pool 💰!

 ## Generating alphas